TheRook/subbrute/README.md

 subdomain-bruteforcer
 =====================

 This is a (fast) multi-threaded python tool for enumerating subdomains.
 This tool also contains a large  list of real subdomains that you will find in the wild.
-Basically I was fed up with fierce / fierce2, and every other tool I used so I wrote something way better in python.
+Basically I was fed up with fierce / fierce2, and every other tool I used so I wrote something way faster in python.
 This tool will "just work",  and work well.
+By default this tool does subdomain enumeration about 4 times faster than Fierce, and can chew through 1k lookups in under a minute.

 A notable improvement over every other subdomain bruteforcing tool out there is that this tool has an awesome subdomain list and I included an awesome and flexible mangling feature to build your own subdomain list.